MANTRA-Chain/wasm-testing/CI_SETUP.md

 2. **Use repository secrets** for sensitive data
 3. **Limit secret access** to necessary workflows only
 4. **Rotate secrets regularly** if compromised
+5. **Fund test wallets minimally** - only provide enough tokens for testing
+6. **Use testnet seed phrases** - never use mainnet seed phrases for CI

 ### CI/CD